linkerd/linkerd2/README.md

 ## Repo layout - lowkey change

-This is the primary repo for the Linkerd 2.x line of development.
+This is THE primary repo for the Linkerd 2.x line of development.

 The complete list of Linkerd repos is:
 * [linkerd2][linkerd2]: Main Linkerd 2.x repo, including control plane and CLI